 It is increasingly accepted that most OA results, at least in part, from altered mechanics within the joint.
 Certain metabolic conditions such as hemochromatosis and Gaucher disease involve a genetic defect in collagen/cartilage.
 Altered mechanics may occur from minor gait abnormalities or major traumas that, over a lifetime, result in repeated stress and damage to cartilage.
 Repeated trauma may result in microfracture of cartilage, with incomplete healing due to continuation of the altered mechanics.
 Disruption of the otherwise smooth cartilage surface allows differential pressure on remaining cartilage, as well as stress on the underlying bone.
 Debris from fractured cartilage acts as a foreign body, causing low-level inflammation within the synovial fluid.
 These multiple influences combine to alter intrinsic efforts at cartilage repair, leading to progressive cartilage destruction and bony joint change.
 Current thinking suggests that the process is not immutable, but any intervention would have to be made while the joint is still asymptomatic—an unlikely occurrence.

 It is difficult to advise patients on measures to prevent osteoarthritis.
 Obese persons should lose weight, but few occupational or recreational precautions can be expected to alter the natural history of OA.
-Altered mechanics may be an important precipitating cause of arthritis, but recognizing minor changes, especially within the currently accepted range of normal, makes diagnosis and ...
+Altered mechanics may be an important precipitating cause of arthritis, but recognizing minor changes, especially within the currently accepted range ...